 If you do CTP, it shows the availability of both materials and available resources.
 So it determines the availability of components Y and Z to make the product X.

 It also checks the number of products that can be produced using these materials and resources.
 Along with this, CTP also checks how many more components Y and Z and other resources are required to make more product X.

 Determining the ideal working hours

 Cracks are generally deducted to attain the working hours.
-They are also known as the theoretically available hours.
+Thus, they are also known as the theoretically available hours.